AdobeDocs/experience-cloud.en/help/campaign/reporting/using/breakdown-by-domains.md

 * **Click**: The number of times content was clicked in a delivery.
 * **Unsubscribed**: The number of clicks on the subscription link.
 * **Mirror Page**: The number of clicks on the mirror page link.
 * **On denylist**: The number of recipients who have declared an email as spam or junk.
-[Learn more](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md)